MEOW WOLF BUILDS ARTFUL MEGA-EXPERIENCES

 HW: You don’t start with a story?

 Kadlubek: Creating experiences based on story is what Disney does.
 What Disneyland is.
 It’s predictable and prescriptive.
 Because the story is defined, the user doesn’t have much space to explore.
-It is important for us to not to let story dictate.
+It is important for us to not let story dictate.
 We apply story after the fact.

-Vince Kadlubek Co-Founder Meow Wolf - Photo by Kate Russell | Courtesy Meow Wolf
+Vince Kadlubek, Co-Founder Meow Wolf.
+Photo by Kate Russell.
+Courtesy Meow Wolf.

 In reality, in our everyday lives, story doesn’t dictate everything.
 Sometimes you try to set a story and articulate on that story.
 Then out of nowhere, something happens.
 Something medical, a random person.
 Life is more about random shit happening and you creating a story around it.